 Haha.
 Never say anything bad about people, that's my motto.

 If you think of it as an art form – something that can be worked on – there's no reason why it should be bad.
 Nobody has said: this painting is so mean, this sculpture offends me.Wit can be used for both evil and good.
 Except the comment section beneath articles.
 They're always just mean.

 Oh, god.
 People in the comment section are lovely.
 Wit makes everything better.
 Social situations are always improved by a good quip.
 You can use wit at interviews, on first dates… Winston Churchill stole so many of his best lines.What?

 There are two types of people.
 Parrots and magpies.
 Some people just steal their lines, and repeat them.
 Others hunt out gold.Yeah, I have a couple of mates who just fire The Office quotes at each other constantly, while I'm basically Alan Partridge.

 I'd actually give them a pass for that because The Office is all about quotations and parroting.
 It's meta."Yes I've enjoyed the odd doobie."
 One of the catalogue of The Office quotes a meta-wit might give on a daily basisThey're the two smartest people I know.
 Certainly the smartest people you know.

 A couple of chilled out entertainers.
 A parrot just shoehorns the best lines into a conversation.
 But it's not wit.
-Parroting is high school humor.You see that, lads?
-You're high school boys.
+Parroting is high-school humour.You see that, lads You're high school boys.